 The effectiveness of the support and interventions and their impact on the pupil's progress should be reviewed regularly.
-Progress data for all SEND children is submitted half termly by class teachers for review by the school SENCo and School Assessment Lead.
+Progress data for all SEND children working out of year group expectations is submitted half termly by class teachers for review by the school SENCo and School Assessment Lead.
 The impact and quality of the support and interventions should be evaluated.
 This should feed back into the analysis of the pupil's needs.
 The class or subject teacher, working with the Phase Leader and SENCO, should revise the support in light of the pupil's progress and development, deciding on any changes to the support and outcomes in consultation with the parent and pupil.